-Pastor A Dao (m) is a pastor of the Montagnard Evangelical Church of Christ.
+(4) Pastor A Dao (m) is a pastor of the Montagnard Evangelical Church of Christ.
 He advocated for religious freedom for his fellow church members in the Central Highlands and elsewhere.
 In August 2016, he attended a conference on Freedom of Religion in Southeast Asia in Timor-Leste, along with the ASEAN Civil Society Conference and the ASEAN People's Forum.
 He was arrested shortly after his return to Vietnam.
 On April 28, 2017 he was sentenced to five years in prison for "helping individuals to escape abroad illegally" under Article 91, a charge he denied.
-During a brief meeting with him just before trial, his wife noticed bruises on his face and was told by him that he had been tortured during pre-trial detention.
+Just before the trial started, he was allowed a brief visit by his wife and two fellow members of his Church; he told them that he had been repeatedly tortured as he resisted forced confession.
+Reportedly he had large observable bruises on his face.

-Tran Thi Nga (f), also known as Thuy Nga, is a blogger, a citizen journalist and long-time labor rights activist in Vietnam who often shared articles and videos on social media highlighting ongoing police brutality, human trafficking, unlawful land grabbing, environmental problems, and political corruption.
-For a decade, Mrs Tran Thi Nga Nga took it upon herself to defend abused workers and carried out her fight against injustice despite intimidation and assault by the local authorities.
+(5) Tran Thi Nga (f), also known as Thuy Nga, is a blogger, a citizen journalist and long-time labor rights activist in Vietnam who often shared articles and videos on social media highlighting ongoing police brutality, human trafficking, unlawf(5) ul land grabbing, environmental crises, and political corruption.
+For a decade, Mrs Tran Thi Nga Nga took it upon herself to defend abused workers and carried out her fight against injustice despite government intimidation and assault.
 In 2014, in the presence of her two little boys she was assaulted on the street in Hanoi by five plainclothes police armed with metal pipes.
-The attack was so vicious that it left her with a broken arm and a broken leg, a dislocated shoulder, and sprained fingers.
-She spent months in rehabilitation but never fully recovered -- she now walks with a limp.
+The attack was so vicious that it left her with broken arm and leg, dislocated shoulder, and sprained fingers.
+She spent months in rehabilitation but never fully recovers.
+She is now walking with a limp.
 In August 2015, she was dragged from a bus and beaten by plainclothes police after visiting a recently released political prisoner.
-Yet, she continued to speak out against police violence.
-Thuy Nga was arrested on January 21, 2017 and charged with "defaming the administration" and "spreading anti-State propaganda".
-On July 25, 2017 she was sentenced to nine years in prison followed by five years of house arrest under Article 88 of the Penal Code.
-Her appeal was denied by the Appellate Court on December 22, 2017.
-Thuy Nga continues to be subjected to abuses and mistreatments at Gia Trung prison in Gia Lai province, about 750 miles - more than 24-hours travel with multiple bus transfers - away from her husband and two small children, age 5 and 7.
+Yet, she was obstinate, continuing to speak out against the assaults and broader state violence.
+Thuy

+Nga was arrested on January 21, 2017 and charged with "defaming the administration" and "spreading anti-State propaganda".
+On July 25, 2017 she was sentenced to nine years in prison followed by five years' house arrest under Article 88 of the Penal Code.
+Her appeal was denied by the Appellate Court on December 22, 2018.
+Thuy Nga continues to be subjected to abuses and mistreatments at Gia Trung prison in Gia Lai province, about 750 miles - more than 24-hour travel with multiple bus transfers - away from her husband and two small children, age 5 and 7.
 She has been repeatedly punished and put in solitary confinement.
 After 17 months with several petitions by Thuy Nga's husband, her two little boys were allowed to visit their mother in mid-June for 15 minutes for the first time since her arrest.

-Nguyen Huu Vinh (m) is best known as blogger Anh Ba Sam (Talking Nonsense).
+(6) Nguyen Huu Vinh (m) is best known as blogger Anh Ba Sam (Talking Nonsense).
 His blog was among the most popular in Vietnam.
 On May 5, 2014 he was arrested together with his staff member Ms. Nguyen Thi Minh Thuy, on charges of "abusing democratic freedoms" under Article 258 of the 1999 Penal Code for operating a website that provides links to social, political, economic, environmental, and cultural issues in Vietnam.
 The two were held for almost two years without trial.
 On March 23, 2016 he was sentenced to five years in prison and Ms. Minh Thuy to three years.
 Observers, including a German member of Parliament, were denied access to the trial.